Centre for Addiction and Mental Health

 (416) 535-8501 ext.
 6895

-Dr. Norman Giesbrecht is a Senior Scientist with Public Health and Regulatory Policy Section in the Social, Prevention and Health Policy Research Department.
+Dr. Norman Giesbrecht is a Senior Scientist with the Institute for Mental Health Policy Research at the Centre for Addiction and Mental Health.

 Areas of Research